Middle School, Grades 6-8

 Social Studies is the integrated study of the social sciences (geography, history, civics, and economics) to prepare students to become responsible citizens.
 Course studies include: The Core Democratic Values, Basic Economic Reasoning and Principals, South America, Europe, Russia, Canada, the United States, Oceania, Australia, and Career Planning.

 Elective Courses (may vary by school):

-Choose from world languages (Spanish, French, Japanese (at Berkshire), or Chinese (at Derby), forensics, skills for living and for success, fashion, art, engineering, Strategies, newspaper, theatre arts, and music (band, orchestra, and choir).
+Choose from world languages (Spanish, French, Chinese, forensics, skills for living and for success, fashion, art, engineering, Strategies, newspaper, theatre arts, and music (band, orchestra, and choir).

 Grade 8 Curriculum

 Required Core Courses: